Skip to content

 What are slag inclusions in welding?

 Slag inclusions is a welding defect where parts of molten slag material solidify in the weld metal.
-Slag inclusions appear only with welding processes that use flux material such as stick and flux-cored welding.
+These inclusions appear only with processes that use flux material, such as stick and flux-cored welding.

-Slag comes from the flux material that is around a stick welding electrode (or rod) or inside of a flux-cored wire.
-When MIG or TIG welding, you can get other nonmetallic inclusions but not slag inclusions.
+Slag comes from the flux material that is around a stick welding electrode (or rod) or inside a flux-cored wire.
+When MIG or TIG welding, you can get other nonmetallic inclusions, but not slag inclusions.

-When these consumables burn, a part of their flux melts and travel through the arc into the puddle as slag droplets. Τhe slag’s job there is to clean the molten metal from various impurities and prevent oxidations.
+When these consumables burn, a part of their flux melts and travels through the arc into the puddle as slag droplets. Τhe slag’s job in the puddle is to clean the molten metal from various impurities and prevent oxidation.

-But after that, the molten slag needs to float on the surface by pressure differences in the puddle.
+After that, the molten slag floats to the surface by pressure differences.
 On the surface, it will continue to protect the hot bead from oxidation as it cools down and solidifies.

-With poor welding practices described later in the article, a part of the slag material might not rise to the surface.
-If that happens, they solidify in the final weld as slag inclusions.
+With poor welding practices described later in the article, a part of the slag material may not rise to the surface.
+If that happens, they solidify in the final weld as inclusions.

 Shape and location